r-fairhurst/MeetnSleep/reports/week4.md

 - **Future Plans:**

 #### Aiden Reedy
-- **Last Week Contributions:** Start to implement the speech-to-text and figure out how to best handle the file storing as a whole.
-Divide tasks for the speech-to-text implementation with other backend engineers.
+- **Last Week Contributions:**  I completed my part of the weekly report, and talked with the other backend engineer to figure out our plan for implementing the speech recognition/speech-to-text.
+Discussed how we plan to implement the application as a whole.
-- **Current Contributions:**
+- **Current Contributions:**  Added microphone input to the speech-to-text and tested it.
+Did two of the risks and the backend's part of part 2 for the Project Architecture and Design assignment.
+Preformed some tests on the summarizer and did research into other options for the summarizer.
+Did my part of the weekly report.
-- **Future Plans:**
+- **Future Plans:**  Add threading to the speech-to-text so there's no pause while it sends the recording to the API.
+Add an output to file feature to the speech-to-text.

 #### Arianna Valencia
 - **Last Week Contributions:** Collaborated with Ian to figure out the planning for the GUI and plan to create a prototype by 02/04